 The CTR manages the reviews.
-Therefore, once the program is finished, he must indicate the cutter the number of the element, the affected area, the reason, and the speed to be used.
+Therefore, once the program is finished, he must indicate to the Video Operator the number of the element, the affected area, the reason, and the speed to be used.
 The assistant will also be able to specify the review speed if it is required slower or faster.

-Example: "Element number 3, review on the second jump of the combo (2T) for the take-off, normal speed, please."
+Example: "element number 3, review on the second jump of the combo (2T) for the takeoff, normal speed, please."